 - c.
 Rain Gardens.
 Rain gardens are small shallow depressions planted with a variety of native or ornamental plants that can treat small amounts of runoff to improve water quality.
 Rain gardens are generally small collections of water loving plants planted on a low site area to collect rainfall. - (4) Sand filters. - (5) Sand filters are filtering or infiltrating systems that consist of a surcharge zone underlain by a sand bed with an underdrain system (when necessary).
 Examples may include depressions, trenches, barriers, or sand lenses constructed of porous mineral matter that improve ground water recharge to filter, clean, and trap waterborne pollutants. - (6) Other Options. - a.
 In addition, other LID standards include extended detention basins that may be used in open space tracts to treat the runoff from multiple lots, roads, trails, and pathways. - b.
 Other LID options may be allowed as approved by the Town. - (e) Ownership and Maintenance.
-All on-site drainage facilities located outside public infrastructure such as municipal street right-of-ways shall be owned and maintained by the Homeowner's Association or Metro District, the landowner, or the occupant unless otherwise approved through an agreement executed by the Town.
+All drainage facilities shall be owned and maintained by the Homeowner's Association or Metro District, the landowner, or the occupant unless otherwise approved through an agreement executed by the Town.